MicrosoftDocs/windows-dev-docs/hub/powertoys/quick-accent.md

 description: Quick Accent is an alternative way to type accented characters, useful for when a keyboard doesn't support that specific accent with a quick key combo. ms.date: 08/30/2022 ms.topic: article
-no-loc: [PowerToys, Windows, Keyboard Accent, Win]
+no-loc: [PowerToys, Windows, Quick Accent, Win]
 ---

 # Quick Accent utility